-BRENTWOOD, Tenn. – HCTec, a leading provider of healthcare workforce solutions, announced today a three-year electronic medical record (EMR) application managed services agreement with St. Luke’s University Health Network (SLUHN) in Bethlehem, Pa.
+BRENTWOOD, Tenn. – HCTec, a leading provider of healthcare workforce solutions, announced today a three-year electronic medical record (EHR) application managed services agreement with St. Luke’s University Health Network (SLUHN) in Bethlehem, Pa.

-SLUHN operates with Epic as its primary EMR platform.
-With a recent purchase of three healthcare facilities running a legacy EMR software package, the executive team was faced with either hiring a team of consultants to complete a transition to Epic at the new facilities or trying to utilize their internal IT team for the project.
+SLUHN operates with Epic as its primary EHR platform.
+With a recent purchase of three healthcare facilities running a legacy EHR software package, the executive team was faced with either hiring a team of consultants to complete a transition to Epic at the new facilities or trying to utilize their internal IT team for the project.

 The managed services agreement with HCTec provides support and maintenance services for Epic and related third-party applications from HCTec’s Atlanta service center for the existing SLUHN network of hospitals, which enables their internal team to conduct the Epic software implementations and conversions.
 “We were particularly impressed with HCTec’s ability to deliver a large team rapidly,” said ACIO of St. Luke’s University Health Network Christine Brutschea.
 “HCTec is providing in-depth reporting to manage the services and maintain our high standard service level agreements (SLAs).
 This attention to detail helps deliver a support experience that is seamless for our clinicians, team members and other end users,” she added.

 Our clients come to us because of our deep experience supporting Epic and other third-party software applications.
 Our flexible approach lets us quickly adapt and respond to our customers’ ever-changing needs.